malcolmosh/comment-scraper/README.md

 # Comment Scraper

-Adapted version of this library that scrapes comments from Globe and Mail articles.
+An adapted version of this package that scrapes Globe and Mail article comments from their website.